Impact Aid is Impact’s own charitable foundation that raises and donates money to charitable causes.

-Our amazing girl lost her fight in January of this year, but the moments we shared will remain forever in our hearts.
+Our amazing girl lost her fight in January 2013, but the moments we shared will remain forever in our hearts.
 Our vision is to enable every sick child to enjoy a holiday with their family - an escape where they are looked after from start to finish and can simply enjoy being together, creating precious memories."

 "We are delighted to have our work recognised and valued so highly by your staff and I am really looking forward to the opportunity to work together in the coming year."

 Impact's Sally Fleming took part in a charity bicycle ride through Vietnam to raise money for MacMillan Cancer Support.
 In 2012, she will cycle through Africa, covering 550 'very rough' km in eight days in Kenya & Tanzania.
 You can join Impact Aid in sponsoring her here.

 Impact men around the world, grew moustaches to support Prostate Cancer Charities.
 We sponsored them to shave them off!